Landsbanki

 Prior to its failure, the bank was one of the largest Icelandic banks with assets of ISK 3,058 billion in December 2007 and a market capitalization of ISK 383 billion.
-It has been in operation since 1885 and had been instrumental in the economic development of business and industry in Iceland.
-From 1927 to 1961 the bank acted as the central bank until it was replaced by the Central Bank of Iceland, although this interest was primarily directed towards note issuance rather than monetary policy.
+It began operation in 1885 and was instrumental in the economic development of business and industry in Iceland.
+From 1927 to 1961, the bank acted as the central bank until it was replaced by the Central Bank of Iceland, although this interest was primarily directed towards note issuance rather than monetary policy.
 The bank had been state-owned and was privatized in stages between 1998 and 2003.

 Landsbanki had positioned itself as Iceland's primary provider of general and specialized financial services to individuals, corporate entities, and institutions.
 The bank had the country's most extensive branch network with 40 branches and sub-branches.
 At the end of 2006, Landsbanki provided close to 40% of corporate lending in Iceland, and for around 60% of companies listed on the OMX Iceland Stock Exchange, Landsbanki was their principal bank or one of two banks with whom they did business.
 The leading provider of M&A, derivatives, equity and fixed income services.

 It started to expand overseas in 2000 through a number of acquisitions and organic growth, the expansion would lead to the creation of its Icesave subsidiary in 2006 which would ultimately seal its fate.

 History

 In establishing Landsbanki, the Icelandic parliament hoped to boost monetary transactions and encourage the country's nascent industries.
 Following its opening on 1 July 1886, the bank's first decades of operation were restricted by its limited financial capacity; it was little more than a savings and loan society.
 Following the turn of the 20th century, however, Icelandic society progressed and prospered as industrialization finally made inroads, and the bank grew and developed in parallel to the nation.
-In the 1920s Landsbanki became Iceland's largest bank and was made responsible for issuing its banknotes.
+In the 1920s, Landsbanki became Iceland's largest bank and was made responsible for issuing its banknotes.
 After the issuing of banknotes was transferred to the newly established Central Bank of Iceland in 1961, Landsbanki continued to develop as a commercial bank, expanding its branch network in the ensuing decades.

 While still publicly owned it went through a state-directed merger with Samvinnubanki (Cooperative Bank).

 Liberalisation of financial services, beginning in 1986, opened up new opportunities, which the bank managed to take advantage of despite some economic adversity.
 In 1997, Landsbanki was incorporated as a limited-liability company, and the ensuing privatization finally concluded in 2003.
 Landsbanki then operated as a privately owned bank, competing in a free market, with substantial international activities added to its traditional Icelandic operations.